Fellowship Basics

 Virtual fellows are not expected to keep set hours but must schedule regular check-in meetings with the Vice President for Research and Scholarship throughout the duration of their fellowships to ensure that they are making progress on their research projects.

-Linda Hall Library Fellows are expected to participate in our Works-in-Progress seminars, lectures, and fellowship social events.
+Linda Hall Library Fellows are expected to participate in our monthly Works-in-Progress seminar and are welcome to attend other public programs and fellowship social events.

 The Linda Hall Library’s Fellowship Handbook contains additional information about the Linda Hall Library’s day-to-day operations, administrative procedures, and scholarly resources.
 It also provides an introduction to the Kansas City metropolitan area.